 Don't say: "Um, well, I looked at stuff and found things."

-Do say: "My dissertation investigates how X influences Y in terms of Z. This matters because current understanding suggests A, but I found B. I used a mixed-methods approach: first I surveyed 200 participants to understand the landscape, then I conducted 15 interviews to understand the mechanisms.
+Do say: "My dissertation investigates how X influences Y regarding Z. This matters because current understanding suggests A, but I found B. I used a mixed-methods approach: first I surveyed 200 participants to understand the picture, then I conducted 15 interviews to understand the mechanisms.
 I found that the relationship between X and Y is more complex than previously thought, specifically in relation to Z. This has implications for practise and for future research."

 You've been clear, concise, and thorough.
 Your examiners now understand your whole project.
 They'll ask follow-up questions on specific aspects.